MustYa81/ChatBot/README.md

 ## 📄 License

-This project is not licensed but made for educational purpose as a project to prepare Chatbot with different features.
+This project is not licensed; it is made for educational purposes to prepare a Chatbot with different features.

 ## 🆘 Support